GavinWang-2024/Banking_Accounts_Manager/README.md

 ## <a name="introduction">Introduction</a>

-Used Next.js to create a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to users on other platforms, and manages finances.
+Used Next.js to create a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to users on other platforms, and manage finances.

 ## <a name="tech-stack">Tech Stack</a>